pbamberger/campfire/_posts/kaukapakapascoutgroup/2021-02-17-kahu-potato-salad.md

 ---

 Potato salas is a classic German dish.
-In Germany you would often add diced cooked bacon, chopped parsley, and a good splash of vinegar to the dressing_
+In Germany, you would often add diced cooked bacon, chopped parsley, and a good splash of vinegar to the dressing_